ruby/www.ruby-lang.org/en/downloads/index.md

 newest Ruby, make sure you use the correct package name, or use RVM instead.

-#### Linux
+#### Ruby on Linux

-Debian GNU/Linux uses the apt package manager system.
-(So does Ubuntu.)
+Debian GNU/Linux or Ubuntu use the apt package manager system.
 You can use it like this:

 {% highlight sh %}
 $ sudo apt-get install ruby1.9.1
 {% endhighlight %}

-Yes, this will install Ruby 1.9.2.
+Yes, this will install Ruby 1.9.2 or newer.
 It has a ‘library compatibility version’ of 1.9.1, hence the name.

-If you install the ‘ruby’ package, you’ll get the older Ruby 1.8.
+If you install the ‘ruby’ package, you might get the older Ruby 1.8, depending on the distro.

 Arch Linux uses a package manager named pacman.
 To get Ruby, just do
 this: